Cervicogenic headaches: Migraines, tension headaches and cervical spine instability

-- Only 11% suffered from migraine only.
+- Only 11% suffered from migraines only.
 (Only 1 in 9 migraines did not have a neck component).

-- Persons with migraine and co-existing tension-type headache and neck pain had lower level of physical activity and psychological well-being, higher level of perceived stress and poorer self-rated health compared to healthy controls.
+- Persons with migraine and co-existing tension-type headache and neck pain had a lower level of physical activity and psychological well-being, a higher level of perceived stress, and poorer self-rated health compared to healthy controls.

-- They reported reduced ability to perform physical activity owing to migraine (high degree), tension-type headache (moderate degree) and neck pain (low degree).
-The most burdensome condition was migraine, followed by tension-type headache and neck pain.
+- They reported reduced ability to perform physical activity owing to migraine (high degree), tension-type headache (moderate degree), and neck pain (low degree).
+The most burdensome condition was a migraine, followed by tension-type headache and neck pain.